 Plumbing is a risky business.
 Every client call comes with significant work-related threats that plumbers face every day.
-The biggest ones include on-site accidents such as slips, trips, falls or accidents results from working on ladders, platforms, scaffolding and wet floors; exposure to hazardous materials and chemicals like lead and sulfur dioxide; exposure to biohazards and sewage such as encephalitis and hepatitis; and flammable materials, electricity, and water. (see the whole list at the end of the article).
+The biggest ones include on-site accidents such as slips, trips, falls or accidents results from working on ladders, platforms, scaffolding and wet floors; exposure to hazardous materials and chemicals like lead and sulfur dioxide; exposure to biohazards and sewage such as encephalitis and hepatitis; and flammable materials, electricity, and water.

 So what can people in the plumbing profession do about them?
 Safe work processes and procedures are critical.
 But these things aren’t bulletproof.
 That’s why it’s equally important to get business insurance to cover you when something unexpected happens, even when you are careful.